ErpNetDocs/tech/advanced/user-business-rules/events/aggregate-client-commit.md

 Aggregate event.

-**In summary, a user business rule with an Aggregate client commit event will be triggered when:**
+**In summary, a user business rule with an aggregate client commit event will be triggered when:**

 - the saving is performed by a client application;
 - as the repository of the user business rule is an entity which is an aggregate root;